diegodevtech/diegodevtech/README.md

-# Hey there, my name is Diego Cunha, Fullstack Developer.
+# Hey there, my name is Diego Cunha, Software Engineer.
 ## Welcome to my professional space.
 Take a look...

 <br/>

 - 🖥️ I'm currently working as a Specialist Software Developer (Front-end focused).
-- 📖 Nowadays, decided to start learning about Observability, Infrastructure and Cloud Computing.
+- 📖 Nowadays, decided to start learning about Backend, Observability, Infrastructure and Cloud Computing.
 - 🔎 Looking for opportunities to work as frontend, backend or both.
 - ❓ Ask me about React, Redux, RTK Query, or what else you want.
 - 📩 You can reach me through my email: diegocunhaam@gmail.com